siyuyuan/scar/README.md

 ```

 ## Ethics Statement
 All authors of this work abide by the provided Code of Ethics.
-Annotators recruited by our institution annotate the system analogies in SA2.
+Annotators recruited by our institution annotate the system analogies in SCAR.
 The annotation quality is ensured through a double-check strategy.
 We ensure that the privacy rights of all annotators are respected in the annotation process.
-As described in our paper, all annotators are compensated above the local minimum wage and consent to using the SA2 for research purposes.
+As described in our paper, all annotators are compensated above the local minimum wage and consent to using the SCAR for research purposes.